 In colliders, the Higgs particle lifetime is measured as $1/ \Gamma(H)\sim 1.6 \cdot 10^{-22} \, {\rm sec}$.
 The lifetime (inverse decay rates) of the mesons \cite{ParticleDataGroup:2022pth} vary, typically in the range $10^{-25}-10^{-8} \; {\rm sec}$.
 For pion and meson production, i.e. the superradiance rate to be faster than the decay rate, black holes spinning faster than about 0.15 needed; and for the Higgs production, black holes spinning larger than about 0.7 needed.
 However, Higgs self-interactions can also prevent superradiance.
 Even if such particles are produced, when superradiance slows down or stops, these particles decay via their dominant channels and produce light stable particles such as neutrinos and high energy photons.

-{\bf The Fraction of Dark Matter in Scalar Fields.} Dark matter can have scalar, vector and spin-2 components \cite{Hu:2000ke,Hui:2016ltb,Marsh:2015xka,Marzola:2017lbt}.
-We focus on the contribution of scalar particles to the energy density.
+{\bf The Fraction of Dark Matter in Scalar, Vector and Tensor Fields.} Dark matter can have scalar, vector and spin-2 components \cite{Hu:2000ke,Hui:2016ltb,Marsh:2015xka,Marzola:2017lbt}.
 In order to derive its current energy density we focus on two times: \\ i) Start of rolling time: $H\sim \mu$.
 At early times, when the Hubble parameter is larger than its mass, scalar field does not roll, so rolling time is

 ii) Matter-radiation equality : When $\mu>H$, field oscillates and behaves like non-relativistic dust.
 Around matter-radiation equality, S being scale factor, the fraction of dark matter in terms of axion is given as